Liers in Wait

 Liers in Wait were a Gothenburg, Sweden-based death metal band active between 1990 and 1995.

-The group was formed by Kristian Wåhlin after the dissolution of Grotesque, a precursor to At the Gates, and for a very brief time featured the band's core members (Tomas Lindberg, Anders Björler and Alf Svensson).
-By the time songwriting materialized for the EP Spiritually Uncontrolled Art in 1992, the line-up consisted of Wåhlin and Johan Österberg (guitars), Mattias Gustavsson (bass guitar) and Hans Nilsson (drums).
-Christofer Johnsson from symphonic death metal band Therion would lend his vocals for the studio recording.
+The group was formed by Kristian Wåhlin after the dissolution of Grotesque, a precursor to At the Gates, and for a time featured the band's core members, Tomas Lindberg, Anders Björler and Alf Svensson.
+By the time of EP Spiritually Uncontrolled Art in 1992, the line-up consisted of Wåhlin and Johan Österberg (guitars), Mattias Gustavsson (bass guitar) and Hans Nilsson (drums).
+Christofer Johnsson from symphonic death metal band Therion sang for the studio recording.

-The band played two shows in Poland and produced a Slayer cover for a record company compilation, but due to instability of the line-up, the group ultimately dissolved in 1995.
+The band played two shows in Poland and produced a Slayer cover for a record company compilation, but due to line-up instability, the group dissolved in 1995.

-Daniel Erlandsson would play drums for In Flames, Eucharist, and Armageddon before settling with popular melodic death metal band Arch Enemy; and Wåhlin, Osterburg and Nilsson would go on to form Diabolique.
-The following year, Nilsson would also join Dimension Zero.
+Daniel Erlandsson played drums for In Flames, Eucharist, and Armageddon before settling with melodic death metal band Arch Enemy.
+Wåhlin, Osterburg, and Nilsson formed Diabolique.
+The following year, Nilsson joined Dimension Zero.